For Public Policy

 [I]t is our belief that to work with School Resource Officers (SROs) would run counter to our mission, compromise our efficacy, and make schools feel hostile, especially for BIPOC students.
 For these reasons, we at GLSEN Phoenix support policies that defund SROs.

 Every year, Equality Arizona alongside other organizations and community members alike rally together to lobby for state-wide legislation that protects the LGBTQ+ community from discrimination and harassment, whether it's lobbying for the repeal or blocking of harmful legislation or advocating for the implementation of legislation that protects.
 LGBTQ+ Lobby Day is an opportunity to meet with your legislators and learn critical advocacy skills with your community.

-In 2020, GLSEN Phoenix also lobbied against the trans sports bill that would prevent trans girls and young women from playing on the sports team of the gender they identify with.
+In 2020, GLSEN Arizona also lobbied against the trans sports bill that would prevent trans girls and young women from playing on the sports team of the gender they identify with.

 “I'm really excited to see our conversations about safe schools grow and to have, on policy committee, the opportunity to expand our notions of safe schools.”